Skip to main content

 Scope and Content

-This small collection consists of portraits of New Mexico notables in various formats, sizes and mounted on card stock and stereo views of New Mexico scenes.
-Stereos include W.H.
-Brown, Bennett and Brown, and George C. Bennett with duplicates attributed to both.
-Photographers image number in parenthesis.
+This small collection consists of portraits of New Mexico notables in various formats and sizes, some mounted on card stock, as well as stereo views of New Mexico scenes.
+Stereos are by W.H.
+Brown, Bennett and Brown, and George C. Bennett, with duplicates attributed to both.
+Photographer's image number appears in parentheses.

 Dates